soumyadeepmukherji/Python-practice/README.md

 # Python-practice

+# Coding Practice Repository

-This my Python coding practice folder
+This repository contains my regular practice work in Python, DSA, and Django.
+The goal is to keep improving my problem-solving skills and backend development abilities.